Stu Shea: Early life and education

-Shea grew up in Queens, New York, and attended Mineola High School.
+Shea was born in Queens, New York, and attended Mineola High School.
 He earned a Bachelor of Science degree in geological sciences from the University at Albany, SUNY in 1979 and a Master of Arts in geography from the University of Kansas in 1983.

 In 2022, he was awarded an honorary doctorate of humane letters from George Mason University.

 Career

 Shea began his career in 1982 as a software engineer at Rome Research Corporation, working on computer mapping applications for U.S. intelligence and defense agencies.
 He later held technical and management roles at PAR Government Systems Corporation and The Analytic Sciences Corporation (TASC), which underwent a series of corporate acquisitions through the 1990s and early 2000s.
-After Northrop Grumman acquired TASC’s parent company Litton Industries in 2001, Shea became vice president and general manager of its Space and Intelligence Business Unit.
+After Northrop Grumman acquired TASC's parent company Litton Industries in 2001, Shea became vice president and general manager of its Space and Intelligence Business Unit.

-In 2005, Shea joined Science Applications International Corporation (SAIC), where he led several business units focused on space and geospatial intelligence.
-He was appointed chief operating officer in 2012, during which time SAIC split into two companies, Leidos and a restructured SAIC.
+In 2005, Shea joined Science Applications International Corporation (SAIC), where he led the Intelligence, Surveillance, and Reconnaissance Group.
+He was appointed chief operating officer in 2012, and led the separation of SAIC into two public companies, Leidos and a restructured SAIC.
 Shea became president and COO of Leidos following the separation and served until 2014.

-He later founded Shea Strategies, a consulting firm, and in 2017 was named Chief Executive Officer of MHVC Acquisition Corp, a government services contractor owned by Veritas Capital.
+In 2017 was named chief executive officer of MHVC Acquisition Corp, a government services contractor owned by Veritas Capital.
 The company was subsequently rebranded as Peraton, where Shea served as chairman and CEO from 2017 to 2024.